 If you, or someone you know, is experiencing depression or anxiety, then it’s important to get help.
 Talk to friends, other farmers, a doctor or someone at Beyond Blue’s support service.
-There is a range of online mental health resources available on the Head to Health on 1800 595 212.
+For advice and to get connected to local mental health services, you can call Head to Health on 1800 595 212.
 Check the operating times.

 Accessing health services and treatment in remote and rural areas can often be difficult.
 Find out here about rural and remote health and services in your state or territory.